pilif/pilif.github.com/_posts/2012-07-06-armchair-scientists.md

 [work](http://en.wikipedia.org/wiki/World_War_II).

 Of course that elderly guy in the little story is wrong.
-The problems are way too complex for a bystander to even understand, let along solve.
+The problems are way too complex for a bystander to even understand, let alone solve.
 More than likely he doesn't even have a fraction of the background needed to understand the complexities.